 1. Make Sure Your Plastic Sheeting is Suitable as a Greenhouse Cover

-Proper greenhouse maintenance starts with high-quality greenhouse covering material.
+Greenhouse maintenance starts with high-quality greenhouse covering material.
 While there are several different types of greenhouse coverings, the most versatile and cost-effective solution is heavy-duty polyethylene sheeting.

-2. Know When it’s Time to Say Goodbye
+2. Know When it’s Time to Say Goodbye to Your Greenhouse Cover

 While polyethylene greenhouse covers sourced from a reputable supplier are built to last, at some point, you’ll need to replace yours.
-Most greenhouse covers last somewhere between one and five years, but the life expectancy of yours will likely vary depending on the specific material, application, and climate.
+Most greenhouse covers last somewhere between one and five years, but the life expectancy of yours will vary depending on the specific material, application, and climate.

 No matter the level of UV resistance, the lifespan of your greenhouse cover is limited—and with time, the material will begin to wear and show obvious signs of deterioration, such as scratching, yellowing and, in some cases, cracking.
 While some defects are cosmetic or minor enough to be repaired, more severe damage to your greenhouse covering can affect light transmission, which can be detrimental to your plants.
-Using the same cover for longer than its intended lifespan could contribute to damaging issues like mold, pest infestations, heat loss and more.
+Using the same cover for longer than its intended lifespan could also contribute to damaging issues like mold, pest infestations, heat loss and more.

 3. With Greenhouse Repair Tape, Small Repairs Can Buy You Time

-4. Clean Your Greenhouse Cover At Least Once a Year
+4. Clean Your Greenhouse Cover at Least Once a Year

 The best times of the year for greenhouse cleaning are usually in spring and fall—before and after winter takes its toll.
-In springtime, you’ll want to sanitize your greenhouse cover to rid it from the aftermath of winter, and in fall, you’ll want to clean off all the leaves to maximize light transmission through winter (that is, if you plan to keep your cover on year-round).
+In springtime, you’ll want to sanitize your greenhouse cover to rid it from the aftermath of winter; in fall, you’ll want to clean off all the leaves to maximize light transmission through winter (that is, if you plan to keep your cover on year-round).

 5. Don’t Neglect the Greenhouse Frame

+An improper or eroding greenhouse frame is often the unsuspecting culprit in the premature decline of a greenhouse cover.
 There are a variety of issues that can result from the type of greenhouse frame you use.
 Wood frames, for example, can be damaging to plastic sheeting, while also harboring unwanted pests.
 Metal and aluminum frames absorb heat from the sun and can literally melt the plastic sheeting at the touch points.

-Americover Is Here to Help You Grow with Confidence
+Americover is Here to Help You Grow with Confidence